 - A. Applicability.
 The purpose of this ordinance is to facilitate the construction, installation, and operation of Solar Energy Systems in Lee County that promote economic development and ensure the protection of health, safety, and welfare while also avoiding adverse impacts to important areas such as agricultural lands, endangered species habitats, conservation lands, and other sensitive lands.
 This ordinance is not intended to replace safety, health, or environmental requirements contained in other applicable codes, standards, or ordinances.
 The provisions of this ordinance shall not be deemed to nullify any provisions of local, state or federal law. - B. Definitions.
 For the purposes of this Ordinance, the following words and terms are hereby defined: - 1.
-Agricultural Impact Mitigation Agreement: An agreement negotiated between the Illinois Department of Agriculture and a utility company focused on the restoration aspect of impacts that result from utility projects being constructed across a landowner's productive agricultural land. - 2.
+Agricultural Impact Mitigation Agreement: An agreement negotiated between a land owner and a utility company focused on the restoration aspect of impacts that result from utility projects being constructed across a landowner's productive agricultural land. - 2.
 Applicant: Upon the submission of a Petition for a Special Use Permit for the purpose of a Solar Energy System ("SES"), any person, firm or partnership, association, corporation, company or organization of any kind proposing to obtain site location approval and permits for a solar energy system in unincorporated Lee County, and includes the proposed operator and/or operator of the SES, and any other party with an interest in the SES. - 3.
 "As-built" drawings: A revised set of drawing submitted by a contractor upon completion of a project or a particular job.
 They reflect all changes made in the specifications and working drawings during the construction process, and show the exact dimensions, geometry, and surveyed location of all elements of the work completed under the contract. - 4.
-Solar Cable Management System: A system, such as a "CAB" system, used to safely store and bundle cables underneath and between solar panels and arrays that meet all the federal and state safety requirements as well as any UL requirements and standards. - 5.
-County Appointed Third Party Engineer: An Illinois licensed, professional engineer who selected by the County and paid for by the Applicant to perform reviews and inspections of applicable project plans and sites. - 6.
-Dwelling: As stated in \$10-1-4 of the Lee County Code, a building, or portion thereof, occupied or intended to be occupied exclusively for residential purposes, but not including recreational vehicles, travel trailers or tents, which complied with the use regulations set out in the various districts provided for in the Lee County Revised Zoning Ordinance.
+County Appointed Third Party Engineer: A licensed, professional engineer who selected by the County and paid for by the applicant to perform reviews and inspections of applicable project plans and sites. - 5.
+Dwelling: As stated in §10-1-4 of the Lee County Code, a building, or portion thereof, occupied or intended to be occupied exclusively for residential purposes, but not including recreational vehicles, travel trailers or tents, which complied with the use regulations set out in the various districts provided for in the Lee County Revised Zoning Ordinance. - 6.
+Dwelling Exclusion Zone: An eight hundred (800) foot by eight hundred (800) foot, square area centered on a non-participating primary dwelling, unless otherwise agreed to by the non-participating adjacent landowner.
+The SES equipment and fences are excluded from this area.